 Description of the facade and determination of its style

-The facade of the Palace (main entrance) that faces the Plaza Mayor, is in the neo-baroque style of French inspiration.
+The facade of the Palace (main entrance) that faces the Plaza de armas Lima Peru, is in the neo-baroque style of French inspiration.
 This façade in the upper part of its portico bears the National Shield of Peru on top of which a venera shell is exhibited.
 The lateral façade of the Palace, which overlooks Palacio Street and where the Entrance Gate called the Main or Honor Gate is located, is neocolonial (neo-Plateresque) in style and shows the coat of arms of Francisco Pizarro at the top.

 Description of its interior